Extensions of the Benson-Solomon fusion systems: Automorphisms

 We need to be able to compare automorphisms of the group with automorphisms of the fusion and linking systems, and this has been carried out in full generality by Broto, M{\o}ller, and Oliver \cite{BrotoMollerOliver2016} for groups of Lie type.
+Let $\F_{\Spin}(q_l)$ and $\L_{\Spin}^c(q_l)$ be the associated fusion and centric linking systems over $S_l$ of the group $H_l$, and recall the maps $\mu_{H_l}$ and $\kappa_{H_l}$ from \S\S\ref{SS:linkfusaut}, \ref{SS:grouplinkaut}.